K-12 Funding - General

 Public school funding is allocated using a largely student-based funding system, with the majority of funding allocated on a per FTE basis.
 Supplemental grants are provided to Boards of Education to address the variable costs associated with declining enrolment, special needs, English Language Learning, Indigenous Education, educator salaries, transportation, and unique geographic factors.

-Students under the age of 16 must attend school but have the option of enrolling in public schools, independent schools, Distributed Learning or registering as a home-schooled learner.
+Students under the age of 16 must attend school but have the option of enrolling in public schools, independent schools, Online Learning or registering as a home-schooled learner.

 Boards of Education receive operating grants from the Ministry of Education as calculated through the Funding Allocation System.